-Emerging technologies, improvements in techniques, and greater accessibility to treat the most common aesthetic concerns all shape trends in cosmetic procedures.
-They can be interesting to explore, but a consultation with San Francisco Plastic Surgeon Dr. David Sieber, a board-certified plastic surgeon, can help you better understand the various treatment options available to you so that you can live your best, most confident life.
+Emerging technologies, improvements in techniques, better plastic surgery scar treatments and greater accessibility to treat the most common aesthetic concerns all shape trends in popular cosmetic procedures.
+They can be interesting to explore, but a plastic surgery consultation with San Francisco Plastic Surgeon Dr. David Sieber, a board-certified plastic surgeon, can help you better understand the various treatment options available to you so that you can live your best, most confident life.

 *Disclaimer: Results may vary from person to person.
 Editorial content, before and after images, and patient testimonials do not constitute a guarantee of specific results.

 - American Society of Plastic Surgeons, 2018 National Plastic Surgery Statistics.
 (2019.)
 Retrieved from https://www.plasticsurgery.org/documents/News/Statistics/2018/plastic-surgery-statistics-report-2018.pdf